 \section{Conclusion}

-In this Article, we have described and studied a new SCF algorithm that we have called \textit{iterative stochastic subspace} SCF.
+In this \alert{article}, we have described and studied a new SCF algorithm that we have dubbed \textit{iterative stochastic subspace} SCF (I3SCF).
 This new method, which is a simple variant of the usual SCF algorithm, is based on a \textit{``Divide \& Conquer''} strategy which partitions the MOs of the system into subsets.
 It can be parallelized efficiently on modern parallel computers.
-The I3SCF algorithm has been tested on one-dimensional and three-dimensional hydrogen systems, for which it has shown promising performance.
+The I3SCF algorithm has been tested on one-dimensional and three-dimensional hydrogen systems, for which it has shown promising performances.
 We hope to report results for larger molecules of biological interest in the near future.